Melissa 2025

 Official Advisory Discussion

-Maximum sustained winds remain near 50 mph (85 km/h) with higher gusts.
-Gradual strengthening is expected during the next few days.
+Maximum sustained winds have decreased to near 85 mph (140 km/h) with higher gusts.
+Gradual weakening is forecast during the next few days.

 HAZARDS AFFECTING LAND

-Key messages for Tropical Storm Melissa can be found in the Tropical Cyclone Discussion under AWIPS header MIATCDAT3 and WMO header WTNT43 KNHC.
+Key messages for Melissa can be found in the Tropical Cyclone Discussion under AWIPS header MIATCDAT3 and WMO header WTNT43 KNHC.

-SURF: Swells generated by Melissa are expected to spread to Hispaniola, Jamaica, and eastern Cuba during the next couple of days.
+SURF: Swells generated by Melissa will continue to affect portions of the Bahamas, the Turks and Caicos Islands, Bermuda, the Northeastern United States coast and portions of Atlantic Canada during the next couple of days.
+These swells are likely to cause life-threatening surf and rip current conditions.
 Please consult products from your local weather office.

 NEXT ADVISORY